Teaching nouns? Here are noun lessons you can personalize. I’ve even included how to teach nouns online!

 Use task cards/stations.

 Since teaching nouns is typically done at the start of the year, I take this opportunity to establish rules and procedures.
 When students work with task cards (normally with stations), students rotate around the room, and they each have their own sheet to complete for me.
-With digital noun lessons, I can organize some student to their iPads and others to the projector.
+With digital or print task cards, I can organize some student to their iPads and others to the projector.

 Working in stations allows me to circulate the room, build relationships, and clarify misconceptions.
 I also have insight into our next lessons based on understanding.
 If I need to expand my lesson on nouns, I normally see that during stations.

 How to teach nouns online: Make digital task cards!
 You can arrange the cards and export them as a .jpg.
+Typically, screenshots are high enough resolution for small squares (like task cards) if that process is easier!
 Then, insert the images into a Google Slides presentation.

 Connect to literature.